azurecitadel/azurecitadel/content/arc/servers-hack/proctor/manual.md

     * Go to Server Manager --> Local Server and switch off IEC for Admins.
 (Seriously, why is IE being shipped as the default browser?
 Embarrassing.)

     * If you are using the older Remote Desktop Connection you can upload the OnboardingScript.ps1 script up.
-With the newer universal app, Remote Desktop, then you just use the clipboard.
-Run the PowerShell ISE as Administrator.
+With the newer universal app, Remote Desktop, then you just use the clipboard to paste into Notepad or PowerShell ISE.

+    * The PowerShell script must be run as Administrator.

     * Note that you don't need to switch off the Windows PowerShell execution policy as the Terraform does that when setting up WinRM.
 However, here is the command for reference: